curry-language/curry-info-system/README.md

     > curry-info -m Prelude -o lines signature
     > curry-info -m Prelude -o lines definition

-To show more results about the analysis and verification of operations, `curry-info` uses other analysis and verification tools which exists for Curry.
+To show results about the operational behavior of operations, `curry-info` uses other analysis and verification tools which exist for Curry.
 If they are not installed, you cannot generate and access this information, but only show some basic information about operations, like their signature and definition as shown above.